Allegra42/ZEReader-KiCad/README.md

-# ZEReader-Pico
+# ZEReader-PCB

-KiCad project for the ZEReader PCB.
+KiCad project for the ZEReader.
 This project uses GitHub Actions and KiBot for CI/CD.

-Output can be downloaded in the Actions section.
+Outputs can be downloaded in the Actions section.
+They include:
-Includes:
 - BoM (interactive for manual assembly and classical HTML)
 - Drill file (.drl)
 - Gerber files (.gbr)